E-Rinaudo/first_solo_projects/data_visualizations/random_walks/firefly_random_walk/README.md

-# Wildfires Activity Visualization
+# Firefly Random Walk

 [![MIT License][license-shield]][license-url]
 [![Gmail][Gmail-shield]][Gmail-url]

-**Wildfires** is a project designed to visualize wildfire activity across North America from July 12 to July 14, 2024.
-Using the fires_analyzer.py module, this project creates geographical scatter plots to display wildfire locations and brightness levels, using Plotly.
+**Firefly Random Walk** simulates the journey of a firefly on a summer night through random movements in a two-dimensional space.
+Using the FireflyWalk class, this project visualizes the firefly's path with a scatter plot that captures its flight.

-This project was developed while working through chapter 16 of Python Crash Course.
+This project was developed while working through chapters 15 of Python Crash Course.

-Data Source: **Fire Information for Resource Management System (FIRMS)**, <https://firms.modaps.eosdis.nasa.gov/active_fire/>.

 <!-- markdownlint-disable MD001 -->
 ### Table of Contents